Spalding, Lincolnshire: Tulips

 Known as The Heart of the Fens, Spalding has been long famous as a centre of the bulb industry.
 It has had close links with the Netherlands (origin of the Geest family, who were former major local employers).

 The annual Tulip Parade took place on the first Saturday in May, from 1959 and was a major tourist attraction.
 Its procession of floats on various themes, was each decorated with tulip petals, a by-product of the bulb industry.
 In years when the tulips are late, daffodils or hyacinths were sometimes used in their place.
 When the tulips were early, crepe paper had to be substituted.
 The flower industry has become less important since the early 21st century.
 The bands of brightly coloured tulip fields in bloom in spring that covered the fenland have decreased markedly.
 At its peak, the Parade attracted more than 100,000 visitors, but by 2012, fewer than 40,000 attended.
 That year, the Lincolnshire County Council and South Holland District Council announced they would not fund the parade beyond 2013.

 Spalding was chosen to host the World Tulip Summit in 2008, alongside a broader "Tulipmania" festival which coincided with the date of the fiftieth Flower Parade.

+The Spalding Tulip Parade was revived in 2023 by Stephen Timewell and many volunteers, and paid for through crowdfunding.